giorgiop94/digital-garden/_notes/pitfalls of modern spirituality.md

 ---
 title: Pitfalls of Modern Spirituality
 ---
+## Rob Burbea on Modern, Mainstream Buddhism in the West
 - Common western, [[consensus buddhism]] is so obsessed with the **individual's** inner growth and path
     - End up missing the outer socio-economic-environmental crises
     - Can reinforce the sense of separation